Nana-Kusa/can-invader-protection/Software/can_autobaud_sniffer/README.md

 # CAN Autobaud Sniffer Example

 This example automatically detects the baudrate of the connected CAN bus and starts listening to CAN traffic.

+This software is planned to be integrated into the future CAN Invader Attack Protection program.

 ## Hardware Requirements